Legal Settlements

 These payments are compensation for a victim of an act of terrorism or mass violence inside or outside the U.S.

-The Uniform Services Former Spouse Protection Act (USFPA) payments are countable and considered income of the participant court ordered to receive the payment.
+The Uniformed Services Former Spouse Protection Act (USFPA) payments are countable and considered income of the participant court-ordered to receive the payment.
 (Public Law 97252)

 Victims of Crime Act (VCA) Benefits

-Victims of Crime Act (VCA) benefit payments received by a participant are not countable.
+Victims of Crime Act (VCA) benefit payments are not countable when received by a participant.
 VCA payments are considered compensation for a victim of crime.
 (Public Law 103-322)

 Wartime Relocation of Civilians Law

-Payments to U.S. citizens of Japanese ancestry, and resident Japanese noncitizens under the Wartime Relocation of Civilians law, are not countable.
-This includes certain Aleutian and Pribilof Islanders from the any of the following villages:
+Payments under the Wartime Relocation of Civilians Act to United States citizens of Japanese ancestry and resident Japanese noncitizens are not countable.
+This includes certain Aleutian and Pribilof Islanders from any of the following villages:

 Akutan